 Can you design and develop a sustainable to-go cup system?

-The goal of the Sustainable Cup Challenge is for the selected Fellows to create an innovative and sustainable to-go cup for New York City, as well as a related infrastructure and campaign.
+The goal of the Sustainable Cup Challenge was for the selected Fellows to create an innovative and sustainable to-go cup for New York City, as well as a related infrastructure and campaign.

-Fellows work to identify and understand their target groups and stakeholders, and conduct research into available best-practices regarding packaging materials and design.
-Based on these learning experiences, the Fellows then brainstorm, identify, and test their ideas for a sustainable to-go cup system in New York City.
-Focus will lie on finding a viable business solution that is innovative and has a real impact on the city.
+Fellows worked to identify and understand their target groups and stakeholders, and conducted research into available best-practices regarding packaging materials and design.
+Based on these learning experiences, the Fellows then brainstormed, identified, and tested their ideas for a sustainable to-go cup system in New York City.
+Focus lay on finding a viable business solution that is innovative and has a real impact on the city.

-This process is facilitated by the participation of the Fellows in the DO School Challenge Lab, a course which offers the knowledge, skills, and tools necessary to successfully solve the Challenge.
+This process was facilitated by the participation of the Fellows in the DO School Challenge Lab, a course which offers the knowledge, skills, and tools necessary to successfully solve the Challenge.

-A variety of topics are covered, including the environmental impact of materials and packaging, recycling systems, as well as branding and campaigning.
+A variety of topics were covered, including the environmental impact of materials and packaging, recycling systems, as well as branding and campaigning.

-The course is managed by Scott Francisco, founder of Pilot Projects Design Collective, with the support of a group of dedicated professionals.
-These include Ron Gonen, New York City’s deputy commissioner of sanitation, recycling, and sustainability, Roya Kazemi of GreeNYC, Michele Grossman of Waste Management Sustainability Services, and Charles Best, Founder of Donorschoose.org.
+The course was managed by Scott Francisco, founder of Pilot Projects Design Collective, with the support of a group of dedicated professionals.
+These included Ron Gonen, New York City’s deputy commissioner of sanitation, recycling, and sustainability, Roya Kazemi of GreeNYC, Michele Grossman of Waste Management Sustainability Services, and Charles Best, Founder of Donorschoose.org.

-The Challenge is given by the DO School in collaboration with New York City’s Office of Long Term Planning and Sustainability.
+The Challenge was given by the DO School in collaboration with New York City’s Office of Long Term Planning and Sustainability.

-Content supporters are American Friends of Bucerius and PLASTICITY.
+Content supporters were American Friends of Bucerius and PLASTICITY.

-The Challenge is made possible by Newman’s Own Foundation and the Dekeyser&Friends Foundation.
+The Challenge was made possible by Newman’s Own Foundation and the Dekeyser&Friends Foundation.